-Irish oat flapjacks – just in time for St Patrick’s day!
-Are you looking for a St. Patrick’s day dessert recipe that has no green food coloring?
+Irish oat flapjacks, a classic for a reason and just in time for St Patrick’s Day!
+Are you looking for a St. Patrick’s Day dessert recipe that has no green food coloring?
 If you are, this is the recipe for you and it has to be one of the easiest recipes to make.

 Flapjacks vs Pancakes:

 Flapjacks are not to be confused with American flapjacks, which is another term for pancakes.
 Irish Flapjacks are more like a chewy caramel oat bar of goodness.
 The difference between flapjacks and pancakes is mainly regional.
 In Ireland, flapjacks and pancakes are referred to as two different food types.
 Flapjacks are sweet tray-baked bars made from oats, while pancakes are flat cakes made of thin batter and cooked on both sides.
 In the US, flapjacks are another name for pancakes.

 Oats are really amazing in the nourishment and health benefits they deliver.
 They are high in fiber, low in fat, and offer high amounts of vitamins and minerals.
 Oats are among the world’s healthiest grains and a good source of many vitamins, minerals, and unique plant compounds.
 Use rolled oats for the flapjacks.
 Rolled oats are thicker than quick-cooking oats and rolled oats tend to be chewier in texture.
 Rolled oats need to cook longer.
 It’s often preferred to bake with them as they produce a fluffier, heartier product.
 I tested my flapjacks with quick oats and rolled oats.
 I realized quickly that baking with the quick oats made some very disappointing flapjacks; they tend to become mushy and almost seem to disappear in the final product.
 Stick with the rolled oats for this recipe.